ipurkis/Battleship-in-C/README.md

-# My-Projects
-- Battleship in C
+This project implements the popular boardgame Battleship in C!